1. Take into account that great love and great achievements involve great risk.

 Take a Time-Out: Sometimes tempers get heated and it’s just too difficult to continue a discussion without it becoming an argument or a fight.
 If you feel yourself or your partner starting to get too angry to be constructive, or showing some destructive communication patterns, it’s okay to take a break from the discussion until you both cool off.
 Sometimes good communication means knowing when to take a break.

-While taking a break from the discussion is sometimes a good idea, always come back to it.
+Don’t Give Up: While taking a break from the discussion is sometimes a good idea, always come back to it.
 If you both approach the situation with a constructive attitude, mutual respect, and a willingness to see the other’s point of view or at least find a solution, you can make progress toward the goal of a resolution to the conflict.
 Unless it’s time to give up on the relationship, don’t give up on communication.

-If one or both of you has trouble staying respectful during conflict, or if you’ve tried resolving conflict with your partner on your own and the situation just doesn’t seem to be improving, you might benefit from a few sessions with a therapist.
+Ask For Help If You Need It: If one or both of you has trouble staying respectful during conflict, or if you’ve tried resolving conflict with your partner on your own and the situation just doesn’t seem to be improving, you might benefit from a few sessions with a therapist.
 Couples counseling or family therapy can provide help with altercations and teach skills to resolve future conflict.
 If your partner doesn’t want to go, you can still often benefit from going alone.